Sgalaano/personal-gallery/Readme.md

 Galaano Suleiman.

 # DESCRIPTION.
-This is an app that allows a user to add their photos once they sign in as a user or admin
+This is an app that allows a user to add their photos once they sign in as a user or admin.

 ### User Stories.
 - A users can see the admin photos